playswap-org/play-docs/getting-started/connecting-a-wallet.md

 # Connecting a wallet

-PlaySwap is a decentralized application.
-Therefore, in order to use the app you will need a non-custodial crypto wallet.
+PlaySwap is a decentralized platform.
+Therefore, in order to use the platform you will need a non-custodial crypto wallet.

 A crypto wallet is a place where you can hold your assets in your custody.
 Each time PlaySwap needs to perform a transaction on your behalf, it will need to be confirmed on your wallet for security reasons.